Note Taking Program

 - Students send faculty members an accommodation letter listing the required accommodations as soon as possible in the semester.

 - Students request to have a Note Taker in class through the myACCESS student portal, which generates an email to the faculty member prompting them to request a volunteer note taker for the class.
 If a faculty member receives an accommodation letter but does not receive an email from the Note Taking Program, it means that the student may not want a Note Taker at that time.
-The student does have the right to request a Note Taker at any time in a semester, but accommodations are not retroactive.
+The student does have the right to request a Note Taker within the first 10 weeks of a given semester, but accommodations are not retroactive.
 A late or delayed request for a Note Taker may make it difficult to find a Peer Note Taker for the class.

 - Once a student volunteers to be a Peer Note Taker, the student is instructed via email to sign into the myACCESS student portal for instructions on how to process and upload notes.